 You can program a maximum of eight remote controls to your vehicle.
-This includes any you recieved with your vehicle.
+This includes any that were supplied with your vehicle.
 The remote controls must remain inside your vehicle during the programming procedure.
 Fasten the front seatbelts and close all doors to make sure that conflicting chimes do not sound during programming.

-Programming a New Remote Control
+Programming a New Remote Control - Only for Vehicles Equipped with HPAS